Absent Dads, Working Moms, Single-Parent Homes, and the Blame Game

 • Leo Tolstoy (1828-1910) was nine years old when, upon the death of his dad, Count Nikolai, and mother, Countess Mariya, he became a full orphan.
 He and his four siblings were reared by extended family.
 At sixteen Leo began studying law at Kazan University, but dropped out.
 Later he joined the Army, began writing, and traveled Europe, which opened his eyes to the power and abuses of the State and helped form his sociopolitical opinions.
 When he returned to Russia, he opened schools for the poor and married a much younger woman, with whom he had a large family.
 He wrote War and Peace, Anna Karenina, and The Death of Ivan Ilyrich, besides short stories and nouvellas.

 • Mark Twain/Samuel Clemens (1835-1910) was eleven when his dad, John, died, and his mother, Jane, became head of household.
 Sam was reared in Sunday school, became skilled as a printer, educated himself by reading books, became a steamboat pilot on the Mississippi, lived with his brother, Orion, secretary to the governor of the Nevada Territory, explored the West by foot and stagecoach, then went overseas on a tour of the Holy Land.
-After he wrote about his journeys and became a famous writer, Sam was able to marry a rich man’s only child and heir, Olivia, and to live comfortably.
+After he wrote about his journeys and became a famous writer, Sam was able to marry a rich man’s daughter and heir, Olivia, and to live comfortably.
 Among his books are Innocents Abroad, Huckleberry Finn, Tom Sawyer, A Connecticut Yankee in King Arthur’s Court, and Life on the Mississippi.
 William Faulkner called Twain “the father of American literature.”

 • William Wordsworth (1770-1850) was eight years old when his mother, Ann, passed away, and thirteen when his dad, John, died, leaving him fatherless and a full orphan.
 He and his four siblings were separated.
 William progressed from one school to another till he graduated Cambridge University, by which time he was already writing poetry.
 Samuel Coleridge, Robert Southey, and Wordsworth were Lake Poets (from the Lake District).
 Southey and Wordsworth became Poet Laureates of England.
 Coleridge and Wordsworth are credited with launching the Romantic Movement in England poetry.
 He wrote Lyrical Ballads and other poems.